rish-16/rish-16.github.io/_pages/about.md

 - Reinforcement Learning
 - Computer Vision (mainly Self-supervised)

-I'm also an active technical writer and open-source contributor on ML tooling and easy-to-use wrappers.
+I'm also an active technical writer and open-source contributor on the same.

 <!-- > This new website is still a WIP.
 Check out [this site](https://rish16.notion.site/Rishabh-Anand-ceb23e08fecf4afb8732fe0f55039f90) for more complete details. -->